shub0618/Bash_Scripting_Prac/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## Feedback
-Happy coding!
-If you have any questions or suggestions, feel free to reach out via the issues tab. 😊
+If you have any feedback, suggestions or any questions feel free to reach out via the issues tab. 😊

-Let me know if you'd like any additional sections or specific customizations!
+---

+Happy coding! 🚀